elegantchaos/JSONSession/README.md

 # JSONSession

-Support for periodic polling of a server endpoint.
+Support for periodic polling of a JSON REST resource.

 Authentication is passed in the `Authorization` header, as `bearer <token>`.

-The response is expected to contain an `Etag` header field, which represents the current state of the endpoint, and is passed back to the server with subsequent requests.
+The response is expected to contain an `Etag` header field, which represents the current state of the resource, and is passed back to the server with subsequent requests.

 This mechanism allows efficient polling of the server for changes, and can be a workaround for rate-limiting (where requests that didn't pick up any change in state don't count towards the rate limit).